ptmt/ptmt.github.com/_posts/2015-01-26-facebook-flow-on-server-and-client.md

 feature-img: "img/sample_feature_img.png"
 ---

 Recently, Facebook released a library that quickly became the lastest frontend sensation.
 The project, ReactJS, brings a fresh approach to maintaining the viewing part of web applications.
-Facebook is well known for building tools which help improve all types of legacy, including languages, codebase, developers, Hip-hop, HHVM and Hack.
+Facebook is well known for building tools which help improve all types of legacy, including languages, codebase, developers (Hip-hop, HHVM and Hack).

 And now, meet the awesome [Facebook Flow](http://flowtype.org/) — a static typechecker for Javascript.